-On July 27, 2022, Irma Sanchez, a former employee of Elite Builder Services, Inc. ("Elite Builders"), filed a class action complaint against Elite Builders in the Superior Court of California, County of Alameda.
+On July 27, 2022, Irma Sanchez, a former employee of Elite Builder Services, Inc. ("Elite Builders"), filed a class action complaint against Elite Builders in the Superior Court of California, County of Alameda, which case was transferred to Stanislaus County.
 The complaint alleges that Elite Builders failed to pay all minimum and overtime wages, failed to provide lawful meal periods and rest breaks, failed to provide accurate itemized wage statements, and failed to pay all wages due upon separation as required by California law.
 The complaint was later amended as a matter of right on October 4, 2022.
-Further, Ms. Sanchez has put the Labor & Workforce Development Agency on notice to exhaust administrative remedies and enable her to bring an additional claim under the California Labor Code Private Attorneys General Act, which permits an employee to assert a claim for violations of certain California Labor Code provisions on behalf of all aggrieved employees to recover statutory penalties.
-The court granted Elite Builder's Motion to Change Venue to Stanislaus County and Stanislaus County has now processed the filing and has set a Case Management Conference for January 16, 2024.
-The Company believes that Ms. Sanchez's claims lack merit and intends to defend this action vigorously.
-The Company is currently unable to estimate the range of possible losses associated with this proceeding as we are in the early stages of discovery and the scope of class is not yet known.
+Further, Ms. Sanchez put the Labor & Workforce Development Agency on notice to exhaust administrative remedies and enable her to bring an additional claim under the California Labor Code Private Attorneys General Act, which permits an employee to assert a claim for violations of certain California Labor Code provisions on behalf of all aggrieved employees to recover statutory penalties.
+The parties agreed to mediation on October 30, 2024 in an effort to minimize litigation costs and seek early reasonable resolution.
+However, the mediation had to be postponed and the parties are working on a new mediation date.